robin-rpr/calos/INSTALL.rst

 After enabling the CRB repository, install the following packages:

-  * :code:`libseccomp-devel`: Development files for the seccomp library, which Charliecloud uses for system call filtering and security.
+  * :code:`libseccomp-devel`: Development files for the seccomp library, which Clearly uses for system call filtering and security.
   * :code:`squashfuse-devel`: Development files for SquashFUSE, enabling mounting of SquashFS archives without root privileges.
   * :code:`libmnl-devel`: Development files for the libmnl library,